yayahjb/neartree/trunk/NearTree/README_NearTree.txt

-     bool NearestNeighbor ( const double& dRadius,  T& tClosest,   const T& t ) const dRadius is the largest radius within which to search; make it very large if you want to include every point that was loaded; dRadius is returned as the closest distance to the probe (or the search radius if nothing is found)
+     bool NearestNeighbor ( const double& dRadius,  T& tClosest,   const T& t ) const dRadius is the largest radius within which to search; make it very large if you want to include every point that was loaded. tClosest is returned as the object that was found closest to the probe point (if any were within radius dRadius of the probe) t is the probe point, used to search in the group of points Insert'ed return value is true if some object was found within the search radius, false otherwise.
-        tClosest is returned as the object that was found closest to the probe point (if any were within radius dRadius of the probe) t is the probe point, used to search in the group of points Insert'ed return value is true if some object was found within the search radius, false otherwise
+           If false is returned, tClosest is invalid (at best).

      bool FarthestNeighbor ( T& tFarthest,   const T& t ) const tFarthest is returned as the object that was found farthest to the probe point
-        t is the probe point, used to search in the group of points Insert'ed return value is true if some object was found, false otherwise
+        t is the probe point, used to search in the group of points Insert'ed return value is true if some object was found, false otherwise If false is returned, tFarthest is invalid (at best).

      long FindInSphere ( const double& dRadius,  std::vector<  T >& tClosest,   const T& t ) const dRadius is the radius within which to search; make it very large if you want to